sympy/sympy/doc/src/tutorial/matrices.rst

 and can even cause multiplication to never end or may be impossible to simplify afterwards.

-For this reason two separate functions - ``mul`` and ``pow`` for multiplication and exponentiation have been added with a flag which allows you to specify that an optimized intermediate simplification step is to be performed at each step of calculation.
+For this reason two separate functions - ``multiply`` and ``pow`` for multiplication and exponentiation have been added with a flag which allows you to specify that an optimized intermediate simplification step is to be performed at each step of calculation.
 The matrix ``exp`` function has also been modified to take this flag.
 By default these functions have the flag ``mulsimp`` set to None which means that intermediate simplification is not done, set this to ``True`` to use the simplification.
 This will leave the matrix in a relatively simplified state after the operation and permit calculations on some large matrices which were not possible or extremely slow previously.

     >>> x = Symbol('x')
     >>> M = Matrix([[1+x, 1-x], [1-x, 1+x]])